 Changes in academic circles and in the underlying society take place, and interventions that were historically important may no longer be relevant.
 A review in 2011 [12], aimed at understanding the underrepresentation of women in mathematics-related fields, encompassed discrimination in journal reviewing, grant allocation, and job selection in North America and Europe.
 Although change had been achieved by 2011 in comparison with 1970, numbers remained low in mathematics-related fields.
-Discrimination against women as authors of papers, grant holders, and in selection processes has been cited in earlier studies, but evidence in this study in 2011 indicated that these factors were no longer dominant.
-The authors concluded that in the region reviewed initiatives to combat discrimination against women had been successful; that given equal resources, men and women do equally well under review, in publishing, and in career development, but that underrepresentation could be attributed to differences in resources, abilities, and choices.
+Discrimination against women as authors of papers, grant holders, and in selection processes has been cited in earlier studies, but evidence in this study in 2011 indicated that these factors were no longer dominant in these regions.
+The authors concluded that, in the region reviewed, initiatives to combat discrimination against women had been successful; that given equal resources, men and women do equally well under review, in publishing, and in career development, but that underrepresentation could be attributed to differences in resources, abilities, and choices.

+Resources and choice

-Choice, whether free or constrained by gendered expectations, is a critical factor in career development.
-The dominant issue identified in North America and Europe [12], in health sciences and sciences, at the time of publication was that women occupied positions with lower availability of resources.
-The authors link this to choices made by women of whether to raise children and when, whether to follow relocations of their spouses, whether to take on elder care, and how to manage work-home balance.
+In the study cited [12], women occupied positions with lower availability of resources.
+The authors linked this to choices made by women of whether to raise children and when, whether to follow relocations of their spouses, whether to take on elder care, and how to manage work-home balance.

+The percentage of women declines with seniority

 A plot of the percentage of women in a field against seniority or age is an informative tool.
 The present author has not yet seen data from any country in which the fraction of women in physics does not decline with seniority.
 The reasons why women leave fields at a higher rate than men are critical to this discussion and are part of the key to the debate.

+Family care

-It will be noted that the association of the nurturative schema solely with women is perpetuated in the work cited above.
-The implicit assumption that women are responsible for family care is prevalent in most societies.
+The association of the nurturative schema solely with women is perpetuated the assumption in most societies that women are responsible for family care.
 It is relatively rare to find national laws and institutional policies that do not assume that women are solely responsible for child care [13].
-Interventions such as career breaks for child care, and "stopping the clock" for career breaks, are made available to women more frequently than to parents of either sex.
+Interventions such as career breaks for child care, and "stopping the clock" for career breaks, are made available to women more frequently than to men.
 Gender stereotyping is reinforced, rather than mitigated, in this way.

+Physics identity

 To combat the "outsider" identity often encountered by women, the "physics identity" concept has been used to cover the developing understanding of one's own learning and the transition from "physics student" to "physicist" (a review will be found in [14]).
 Physics identity overcomes the "outsider" identity for many women.

+Departmental atmosphere

 A critical part of developing a sense of belonging in the field and ownership of the physics program is related to the welcoming atmosphere in the departments encountered.
 The concepts were well-set out in the Spin-Up review [15], which established workable guidelines and interventions for encouraging women and underrepresented populations to study physics in the USA.
-In the United Kingdom (UK), Project Juno [16] developed a Code of Practice that may be voluntarily adopted by departments.
+In the United Kingdom (UK), Project Juno [16] and Athena-SWAN developed a Code of Practice that may be voluntarily adopted by departments.
 The International Union of Pure and Applied Physics (IUPAP) Working Group on Women in Physics is developing the Waterloo Charter, and the Baltimore Charter has been formulated for astronomy.
 A number of physical societies have developed helpful guidelines on, for example, career break management [17].